shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 import TabItem from '@theme/TabItem';

 >Every app is unique so the [Data attached by default](/android/configuration-and-data/essentials) sent with each ticket are often not enough.
-That's why Shake also allows you to attach any custom data from the app to the ticket.
+That's why Shake also allows you to automatically attach any custom data from your app to the ticket.

 ## How to use